fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 > I entered Paradise and I saw two gardens for Zayd ibn Amr.
 And when asked about Zayd, he ﷺ   said: "He will be gathered as a nation on his own, between me and ‘Eesa ibn Maryam."

 ### Waraqa ibn Naufal
 **Waraqa ibn Naufal** was the paternal first cousin of Khadija bint Khuwaylid, the first wife of the Islamic prophet Muhammad.
 He was considered to be a hanif, who practised the pure form of monotheism in the pre-Islamic era.
-Waraqah presumably died in 610 CE, shortly after Muhammad is said to have received his first revelation.
+Waraqah presumably died in 610 CE, shortly after prophet Muhammad ﷺ   have received his first revelation.

-Waraqah is revered in Islamic tradition for being one of the first hanifs to believe in the prophecy of Muhammad.
+Waraqah is revered in Islamic tradition for being one of the first hanifs to believe in the prophecy of Muhammad ﷺ   .

+When told of Muhammad's first revelation (which is understood to be Sura 96:1-5), Waraqah acknowledged his call to prophecy as authentic.
+Tradition recounts Waraqah saying: "There has come to him the greatest Law that came to Moses; surely he is the prophet of this people".

+Two different narrations from Aisha give these details.

+> Aisha also said: "The Prophet returned to Khadija while his heart was beating rapidly.
+She took him to Waraqah bin Naufal who was a Christian convert and used to read the Gospel in Arabic.
+Waraqah asked (the Prophet), 'What do you see?'
+When he told him, Waraqah said, 'That is the same angel whom Allah sent to the Prophet Moses.
+Should I live till you receive the Divine Message, I will support you strongly.'"

+> Khadija then accompanied him to her cousin Waraqah bin Naufil bin Asad bin 'Abdul 'Uzza, who, during the Pre-Islamic Period became a Christian and used to write the writing with Hebrew letters.
+He would write from the Gospel in Hebrew as much as God wished him to write.
+He was an old man and had lost his eyesight.
+Khadija said to Waraqah, "Listen to the story of your nephew, O my cousin!"
+Waraqah asked, "O my nephew!
+What have you seen?"
+God's Apostle described whatever he had seen.
+Waraqah said, "This was the same one who keeps the secrets whom Allah had sent to Moses (Angel Gabriel).
+I wish I were young and could live up to the time when your people would turn you out."
+God's Apostle asked, "Will they drive me out?"
+Waraqah replied in the affirmative and said, "Anyone (man) who came with something similar to what you have brought was treated with hostility; and if I should remain alive till the day when you will be turned out then I would support you strongly."
+But after a few days Waraqah died and the Divine Inspiration was also paused for a while.

 </details>